 12 Apr Walmart and the Past, Present, and Future of RFID

-By now, you’ve probably heard of Walmart’s latest expansion to its RFID program.
+Last year, Walmart announced its latest expansion to its RFID program.
 This announcement, and other major RFID success stories, cast the technology in the spotlight on a national level.

 The retailing giant was the first to introduce the idea, but history shows, it was not an overnight success.
 Even so, businesses have eyed RFID for many years.
 If there were ever a time to invest in the technology, it is now.